-Smoking rates much higher among the mentally illFebruary 5th, 2013 in Addiction /
+Smoking rates much higher among the mentally illFebruary 5, 2013 in Medicine & Health / Addiction

 (HealthDay)—The smoking rate for American adults with mental illness is 70 percent higher than for those without such problems, U.S. health officials reported Tuesday.

 Overall, 36 percent of adults diagnosed with a mental health issue smoke, compared to 21 percent among the general population, according to the report from the U.S. Centers for Disease Control and Prevention and the Substance Abuse and Mental Health Services Administration.